-Education and outreach is extremely important to the successful implementation of the control measures.
+Education and outreach is extremely important to the successful implementation of the local control measures.
 DEC will focus on the outreach in support of the regulatory requirements and FNSB will focus on other education and outreach.

-The Stakeholders group recommended that DEC should include continued funding for highway signs in the next Targeted Air Shed Grant proposal, Stakeholder recommendation S 50 in table 7.7-3.
+The Stakeholders group recommended that DEC should include in the next Targeted Air Shed Grant proposal continued funding for highway signs for use in notifications of Stage alerts and curtailments (Stakeholder recommendation S 50 in Table 7.7-3).
 DEC included funding for highway signs in the 2018 Targeted Air Shed Grant proposal.
+However, the application that contained the highway sign funding was not selected by EPA for award.
+DEC will continue efforts to seek funding for the desired highway signs.

 DEC uses a variety of outreach methods as it implements regulations and voluntary control programs to improve air quality in the nonattainment area.
-DEC has a robust Internet site that contains information on requirements such as those related to solid-fuel heating, use of dry wood, open burning, emission standards for new wood and coal heaters, and upgrades of noncertified solid-fuel heaters.
+DEC has a robust Internet site that contains information on requirements such as those related to solid-fuel heating, use of dry wood, open burning, emission standards for new wood and coal heaters, and upgrades of non-certified solid-fuel heaters.
 DEC staff maintain a list of certified devices and conduct outreach and meet with real estate professionals on requirements for removal or replacement of uncertified wood heaters.
 Staff also work directly with heating device vendors and commercial wood sellers to ensure that wood heater and moisture content requirements are being met.
 The Division provides air quality alerts via phone text, email, and internet to advise the public of Stage alerts and actions they need to take to reduce air pollution and protect themselves.

 Compliance staff reach out to individuals observed burning during a curtailment period to ensure they know the regulatory requirements and to provide compliance assistance if they need a NOASH waiver, want to take advantage of the Borough wood heater change out program, or find sources for dry wood.
 The Division also has the "Burn Wise Alaska" web site that is focused on providing citizens information to prevent wood smoke impacts.
 This web site has links to brochures, posters, activity books, and advertisements that can be used to help educate others on wood burning topics.
 DEC coordinates its activities with the FNSB Air Quality Division to make the best use of outreach resources within the nonattainment area.